What is Data Security Posture Management (DSPM)?

 Effective DSPM combines passive and active capabilities.

 DSPM should be an important part of your data security strategy if your organization is primarily in the cloud.
-But even for cloud-first organizations, DSPM is only one part of a holistic data strategy.
+Even for cloud-first organizations, DSPM is only one part of a holistic data strategy.

 DSPM is one part of a holistic approach to data security